 Note: Population and employment results rounded to the nearest hundred.
+Source: Central Transportation Planning Staff.

-Table 6 describes the portion of the MPO's 2040 population by area type that is projected to fall within the MBTA, CATA, or MWRTA fixed-route station walkshed; and Table 7 describes the portion of the MPO's employment by area type that is projected to fall within the walkshed in 2040.
+Tables 4.6 and 4.7 describe the portion of the MPO's 2010 and 2040 population by community type2 that is projected to fall within the MBTA, CATA, or MWRTA fixed-route station walkshed.
+Tables 4.8 and 4.9 describes the portion of the MPO's employment by area type that is projected to fall within the walkshed in 2010 and 2040.

-Table 6 Population within One-Quarter Mile of Transit (MBTA, CATA or MWRTA Bus Stop, Rapid Transit Station, or Commuter Rail Station), by MAPC
+Table 4.6 Population within One-Quarter Mile of Transit (MBTA, CATA or MWRTA Bus Stop, Rapid Transit Station, or Commuter Rail Station), by MAPC Community Type (2010)